UZ9/jPastebin/README.md

 jPastebin
 =========

+### Fork Note
+The main intent of this fork is to have a release, as for some odd reason jitpack was acting up when trying to import via commit hash.

 ### About

 jPastebin is a complete pastebin.com API wrapper for Java.
 It's an implementation of the full [pastebin API](http://pastebin.com/api/ "Pastebin API reference").